gettopwork/gtm-webhook/README.md

 # GTM Webhook Template
-This is a **unofficial** Google Tag Manager Tag Template for sending data via Custom App Webhook
+This is a **unofficial** Google Tag Manager Tag Template for sending data via a Webhook

 ## How to setup a GTM Webhook